Grab adds fund transfer option, looks to add merchants to GrabPay

 Users on the iOS platform can start doing so from Wednesday and Android users will be able to do so from Sep 4.

-The Singapore-based company added that it intends to work with more than 1,000 merchants, such as those in food and beverage, retail and entertainment industries, in the fourth quarter of this year.
+The Singapore-based company added that it intends to work with more than 1,000 merchants, such as those in food and beverage (F&B), retail and entertainment industries, in the fourth quarter of this year.

+Head of GrabPay Jason Thompson said during a briefing on Wednesday that the company's aim is to help get these F&B players, primarily hawker centres, on board with the system.

+He added that it is "engaged in the Request for Information" issued on Aug 25 by the National Environment Agency (NEA), Housing and Development Board (HDB), Monetary Authority of Singapore (MAS) and Smart Nation and Digital Government Office (SNDGO) to develop electronic payment solutions at hawker centres and coffee shops.

 These are merchants currently more heavily dependent on cash, in line with the Singapore Government's push to encourage more consumers and merchants to switch to cashless payments.

-"Today, users can transfer money to each other; in the coming months, they can look forward to use GrabPay to buy food or other goods and services from physical shops," said Mr Jason Thompson, head of GrabPay.
+"Today, users can transfer money to each other; in the coming months, they can look forward to use GrabPay to buy food or other goods and services from physical shops," said Mr Thompson.

 Grab also introduced a six-digit GrabPay PIN as a second-factor authentication this week to make the mobile wallet more secure.
 The app will automatically prompt users to input the PIN when it detects any unusual activity, like when the app is being used in a different country.